-When bankruptcy occurs, judicial treatment of the debtor’s assets and debts starts.
+When bankruptcy occurs, a judicial treatment of the debtor’s assets and debts.
 When a person is insolvent, they can no longer pay the debts when they fall due.
 Are you an employee and have you not received your salary on time?
 Then you need to pay special attention to securing your legal position.
 But how should you react in this situation, and what are you entitled to?

 What can employees claim?